square/protob/README.md

-    myMessage.encode(); // encodes to a buffer ready to be sent MyMessage.decode(myMessage.encode()); // decodes from a buffer to a message myMessage.allFields; // provides a cooerced version of the message.
+    myMessage.encode(); // encodes to a buffer ready to be sent MyMessage.decode(myMessage.encode()); // decodes from a buffer to a message myMessage.protoValues(); // provides a cooerced version of the message.
 64 bit integers use the Long library

 ## Reflection